minijackson/2022-nixcon-cross-compilation/slides.md

 ### Running the build

-Build systems needs to be run on the build machine
+Build systems need to run on the build machine

 . . .